dlnorman/numbered-folders-index/README.md

 The plugin isn't customizable in any way (other than modifying the code).
 There aren't any settings or configuration options.

+One potential issue is if you already have a note named "Numbered Folders Index" at the root of your Vault.
+This plugin will overwrite that file.
+There isn't a config setting to change the note used for the index.

 ![screenshot of the plugin](screenshot.webp)

 ## But the Files sidebar does this!